Katson-com/docs/docs/centralq-chat/whitepaper.md

 ![CentralQ Chat Sources](../assets/img/centralq-chat-private-data-sources.png)

 ### 4. Multilingual Support
 While CentralQ Chat is optimized for English, offering its best performance in this language, it also supports queries in other languages.
 This feature makes CentralQ Chat accessible to a wider audience, although users should note that the accuracy of responses in languages other than English may vary.
+Generated from page scripting, user manuals are available in the current language setting of Business Central, ensuring that users receive information in a language they are comfortable with.

 ### 5. Customizable User Experience
 One of the most notable aspects of CentralQ Chat is its adaptability to user preferences.
 Users are in control of their experience, deciding whether to use just private documentation, official documentation from Microsoft Learn, community resources, or a combination of these sources.
 This feature ensures that the AI’s responses are aligned with the user's specific informational needs and preferences.

 ![CentralQ Chat Setup](../assets/img/centralq-chat-setup.png)

 ## How CentralQ Chat Works